Author: BibleAsk

 Bondage to Sin

-Jesus answered them, ‘Most assuredly, I say to you, whoever commits sin is a slave of sin.'”
+“Most assuredly, I say to you, whoever commits sin is a slave of sin.”

 Corruption of Creation

-“For the creation was subjected to futility, not willingly, but because of Him who subjected it in hope; because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.”
+“For the creation was subjected to futility… because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.”

 Redemption through Christ

-The solution to Iniquity is found in Jesus Christ.
-Through His sacrificial death and resurrection, Jesus provides redemption and reconciliation with God.
-2 Corinthians 5:21 (NKJV) proclaims:
+God’s solution to sin is found in Jesus Christ.
+Through His death and resurrection, He took the penalty of sin and restored humanity’s relationship with God.
+2 Corinthians 5:21 (NKJV) declares:

 “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”